The input of EU experts in agriculture allows the EU to make a valuable contribution to the OECD's work in this policy area.

 EU experts are particularly active in the work on:

 The OECD's Global Forum for Agriculture and outreach to emerging economies is also key in bringing major actors to discuss common challenges.

-How do different international organisations work together in agriculture?
+How do different international organizations work together in agriculture?

-The OECD has official relations with many other international organisations (IO) and bodies, of which the EU is also member.
-In the agriculture domain, organisations such as the Food and Agriculture Organization (FAO) and the World Trade Organisation (WTO) are particularly relevant.
-Strengthened cooperation in recent years between OECD and FAO has improved the agricultural market outlook and work undertaken by then OECD and other international organisations resulted in the recent report to G20 on food price volatility and agricultural productivity.
+The OECD has official relations with many other international organizations (IO) and bodies, of which the EU is also member.
+In the agriculture domain, organizations such as the Food and Agriculture Organization (FAO) and the World Trade Organization (WTO) are particularly relevant.
+Strengthened cooperation in recent years between OECD and FAO has improved the agricultural market outlook and work undertaken by then OECD and other international organizations resulted in the recent report to G20 on food price volatility and agricultural productivity.